Jayzheh/audioFileToTextConverter/README.md

 This project is for **personal use only**.
 The code is **not available for reuse, modification, or commercial purposes**.
 All rights reserved.

-(PS it goes without saying but if you get caught partaking in any type of cheating using this, I am not to be help responsible)
+(PS: it goes without saying but, if you get caught partaking in any type of cheating using this, I am not to be held responsible)

 ## ✨ What It Does